-Duncraig Badminton Club welcomes players with a range of abilities who are interested in playing badminton in a friendly, sociable environment.
-Club night is every Wednesday from 8pm between the beginning of February and the end of November.
-We play with feather shuttlecocks, across all four courts at Duncraig Leisure Centre.
+Duncraig Badminton Club welcomes experienced players who are interested in playing badminton in a friendly, sociable environment.
+We play every Wednesday night from 8-10pm between January and December.
+We play with feather shuttlecocks, across all four courts at Duncraig Recreation Centre.
 Games are usually timed to ensure everyone gets plenty of matches.
-Our membership consists of around 40 players of all ages and nationalities and we are regularly joined by visitors, many of whom come back and join as members.
+Our membership consists of around 40 players of all ages and nationalities and we are regularly joined by visitors, who often join the club as members.

 Duncraig Badminton Club is affiliated with the Badminton Association of Western Australia (BAWA) and being a member of Duncraig Badminton Club means that you will also gain BAWA membership.
 This provides you with reduced competition entry fees, invitations to key BAWA events, playing insurance and a range of discounts detailed on the BAWA website.
 Your membership fees will also support WA states teams and develop the next generation of badminton players.

 Since our formation in 1974 members from Duncraig Badminton Club have been involved with state and national teams.
 The full story of how Duncraig came to be the club it is today is described below.

 In the beginning….

 On 15 August 1974 a group of interested persons met and agreed to form a badminton club that would play at the Sorrento-Duncraig Recreation Centre at Warwick Road, Sorrento.
 This recreation centre was still under construction with a due completion date of January, 1975 and would house four badminton courts.
 A club was formed – President: Jim Carruthers, Secretary: Lyn Smith and Committee: Alan Walton, Amy Rowlands, Jeff Cameron.